Social service as part of our mission

 Our programme of social service projects began in 1991 when a destitute man was found lying in the road close to death.
 Caring for that man led to the development of our clinic.
-In the ensuring years, our school and orphanage have been established, nurtured and developed.
+In the ensuring years, our school and other projects such as animal liberation were established, nurtured and developed.

 Maitreya School – a primary school providing free education for local children

 Shakyamuni Buddha Clinic – a free hospital serving impoverished, local people via a variety of medical systems

 How you can get involved

 Visit each of the project pages listed above to find out more and, if you feel inspired by our work, you may wish to: